Healthy Pumpkin Recipes to Add to Your Fall Menu

 This flavor will only be sold in boxes of 14 single-serve packets, with no monthly subscription option.
 You will be able to purchase up to 5 boxes per transaction, and up to a total of 20 boxes.

-If you can’t wait to try the official Pumpkin Spice Shakeology, you can always try one of these healthy pumpkin recipes using with other Shakeology flavors to tide you over until you can get your hands on the real thing!
+If you can’t wait to try the official Pumpkin Spice Shakeology, try one of the pumpkin recipes below.
+Using another Shakeology flavor to mock the pumpkin spice will probably tide you over until you can get the real thing!

 So there you have it, 17 healthy pumpkin recipes that you can add to your fall menu!
 Leave a comment below and let me know which one are you going to try first?